 He then went about creating a fake web presence replete with fake TripAdvisor reviews.
 Months later, writer Oobah Butler wrote, his non-existent restaurant became “the highest ranked in one of the world’s biggest cities, on perhaps the internet’s most trusted reviews site.”

-Our original articles on TripAdvisor review fraud:
+Original Beat of Hawaii articles on TripAdvisor review fraud: